jbkroner/jbkroner/README.md

 - I'm a graduate student in the Computer Science department at the University of Wisconsin, Milwaukee
 - I have B.M.from the Berklee College of Music in Boston, MA.
 At Berklee I studied sound design and audio programming.
 - I previously worked in the entertainment industry as a systems technican installing and maintaining AV systems for branded experiences and entertainment venues.
-- Currently I'm interning at Milwaukee Tool.
-I maintain a Python-based framework for firmware validation testing in next-gen IoT and BLE products.
+- Currently I'm a DevOps engineer at Milwaukee Tool.

 ## Primary interests:
 - Cloud technology